supyrb/signals/README.md

 ## Editor Window

-The editor window can be accessed through `Window->Signals`.
-It is a work in progress, but already adds quite some value to the package.
-If you would like to use the package without the editor window, the last valid version for that is `0.3.1`

-* On the first start and whenever you added a signal you want to debug, just hit the refresh button in the bottom right corner of the window
+The editor window can be accessed through `Window->Signals->Singals`.
+On the first start and whenever you added a signal you want to debug, just hit the refresh button in the bottom right corner of the window

 * In the top right corner there is a search field which you can use to filter your signals
 * Click on a signal in the list, to see the details of that signal